 The 'Switched onto Computing' scheme of work offers the pupils opportunities to apply their computing and ICT skills to projects involving photography, communication, App design, art and music.
-Students are taught both skills and ICT knowledge.
+They are taught both skills and ICT knowledge.
 ‘Switched on’ develops computational thinking and problem solving skills.

 E-safety is a high priority to teach in all areas of our school from the safe use of a computer to internet safety.

-In the early years, children are introduced to technology through programmable toys.
+In the Early Years, children are introduced to technology through programmable toys.
 They are also beginning to access laptops, games and applications including ‘Purple Mash’.

-Computing links to the schools vision by furthering the compassion of students by working together to overcome issues, honesty by making sure they are being safe on the internet and integrity by illustrating determination.
+Computing links to the schools vision by furthering the compassion of children by working together to overcome issues, honesty by making sure they are being safe on the internet and integrity by illustrating determination.

 We are constantly assessing the children's learning in Computing by using self, peer and teacher assessment.
 We use verbal feedback to help further the students learning and model misconceptions.